Bruce Quilter, Sector Specialist - Industrial & Environmental, WMFTG

 Opportunities from meeting AMP7 challenges

-Several UK utilities have installed peristaltic dosing pumps as an effective way of pumping the ferric sulphate necessary to reduce phosphorus levels.
-Watson-Marlow’s Qdos range has a ±1% accuracy range compared with traditional diaphragm pumps, which have a ±10% window of accuracy.
-This represents a cost-saving of up to nine per cent.
+Several UK utilities have installed peristaltic dosing pumps as an effective way of controlling coagulant additions necessary to reduce phosphorus levels.
+Watson-Marlow’s Qdos range has a ±1% accuracy range.

 Maintenance is another area offering significant savings.
-The higher demand on ferric suppliers due to the tightening regulations means chemical quality is decreasing.
+Higher demands on chemical suppliers due to the tightening regulations may effect chemical quality.

 In addition, Qdos pumps provide a reduced maintenance with single, no-tools, ReNu pumphead replacement.
 This significantly reduces downtime, which is even more important at works where no standby pump exists.